 While catchy looking and unconventional, misspelling or removing vowels from words to create a business name can come with its flaws.
 Removing vowels can make it harder to read and pronounce your business name.

 If you opt for this route, we suggest you work with a really simple, obvious name like Lyft, or Flikr.

-Examples of business names that are intentionally misspelled or missing a vowel:
+Examples of catchy business names that are intentionally misspelled or missing a vowel:

 - Cheez It

 Creative business name examples